akto-api-security/tests-library/remediation/HTPASSWD_INFO_LEAK.md

 chmod 660 /path/to/your/.htpasswd
 ```
 This grants read and write permissions to the owner and group, but no permissions to anyone else.

-### Step 4: Regular audits and updates

-Conduct regular audits of your system files and update the passwords stored in the htpasswd file regularly.